sylwiaHodurek/homepage/README.md

 So, this is my first webpage :) All infortmation that you can find there is baout me.
 Webpage has been divided into 3 main sections: travelling, trekking and climbing.

-Please note that webpage is in Polish!
+*Please note that webpage is in Polish!*

+### Technologies that I've used:

+- HTML
+- CSS
+- Java Script
+- BEM